 Newspapers are a good source of information on contemporary views of fashion, and also advertisements for businesses and products.

 "Punk, by its implicit inferiority, can be seen to be a violent reaction to a certain staleness, or should it be tameness, of silhouette in recent seasons" in 'Riding the new wave with punk chic', The Times (London, England), Thursday, Oct 27, 1977; pg.
-16; Issue 60145 from Times Digital Archive.
+16; Issue 60145 from The Times Online.

 Online newspaper collections (onsite only)